 It will inspire you to do something you’re passionate about, and that’s a great thing.

-Now get outside and enjoy watching our fine-feathered friends.
+Now get outside and enjoy seeing birds.